straw-hat-team/adr/src/adrs/5541831634/README.md

 that the files are shared between the routes and that the files are increasing the risk of the application.

+### Server vs. Client

+We should treat the server-side as the default rendering strategy, we opt-in to the client-side when we need to.
+Therefore, we discourage the naming convention around `*.server`.
+That means that we should create `*.client` files.

 ## Resolution

 - You **MUST** not import between routes.
 You **MUST** use colocate the